 Food and Compostable Material Collection and Composting

 Stanford University began food and compostable material collection in January 2003.
-Currently, all dining halls, 43 student managed houses, 17 cafès/restaurants, 2 elementary schools, 1 nursery school, medical school kitchens, graduate housing on campus, faculty-staff housing, and 25 breakrooms on Bonair have food and compostable material collection service.
-We are currently diverting about 108 tons or 216,000 pounds per month.
+Currently, all dining halls, 43 student managed houses, 17 cafès/restaurants, 2 elementary schools, 2 nursery school, medical school kitchens, graduate and student managed houses on campus, faculty-staff housing, and 25 breakrooms on Bonair have food and compostable material collection service.
+We are currently diverting about 108 tons or 216,000 pounds of food scraps per month.
 The next phase of the program will target cafés, special events, office/breakrooms on campus.
 Yard trimmings, wood, brush, and horse manure are a part of Stanford's full Composting and Organics Program.

 Why Collect and Compost Food Waste?